giangtran99/base-nestjs/README.md

 Case 3 : use PM2 ,reverse proxy use Nginx
 + Average RPS : 77.3

+Case 4 : Run autocanon in Node 2 with local network
++ Average RPS : 646.62

 --------------
 Deploy in Node 2
 Case 1 : use PM2